MateuszJanduraUszu/thread-pool/README.md

 The first one only accepts a `void` function type with one `void*` argument.
 The second one accepts any type of function with any arguments.

-How to
+How to...
 ---

-* Hire additional threads
+* hire additional threads

 ```cpp
 ::tplmgr::thread_pool _Pool(/* number of threads */);